akash-narayanan-math/Differential-Equations/README.md

 # Differential-Equations
-Course materials for the GT course MATH 2552.
+Course materials and files for the GT course MATH 2552.